Decoherence in open quantum systems: influence of the intrinsic bath dynamics: Master equation for : weak coupling approximation

-To check out the consistency and robustness of the generalized projection scheme, one has to use the master equation (\ref{master-fin}) to derive the quantum kinetic equations for observables in some simple models (preferably, exactly solvable ones).
-It is done in the next Section, where we obtain the dynamic equation for coherence, considering the purely dephasing model \cite{PRA2012}.
+To check out the consistency and robustness of the generalized projection scheme, one should use the master equation (\ref{master-fin}) to derive the quantum kinetic equations for the observables in some simple models (preferably, exactly solvable ones).
+This is done in the next section, where we obtain a dynamic equation for coherence, considering the purely dephasing model \cite{PRA2012}.